📖 Royal Fusiliers (City of London Regiment) Service Numbers at a Glance

 Research In Action: Clarifying the "City" volunteers

-A soldier has the number 2,500 with an "STK/" prefix.
-The prefix is vital: without it, this number would appear in the regular army sequence.
-The "STK/" confirms he is a member of the 10th (Stock Exchange) Service Battalion, a critical distinction in a regiment with no TF structure.
+A soldier has the number 2,500 with an “STK/” prefix.
+The prefix is vital: without it, this number would appear within the ordinary Regular Army sequence.
+The “STK/” immediately identifies him as part of the 10th (Stock Exchange) Service Battalion — one of the Royal Fusiliers’ distinctive City volunteer units raised during the wartime expansion.

 Ready to validate a service number?